thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>Learn how the Payment Services Act paves the way for contemporary regulation of new financial services while facilitating innovation, growth and competition in the payments industry.
       <br>
       <br>Learning Outcomes:
-      <br>• Recognise the benefits of innovative regulatory frameworks for stakeholders and regulators
+      <br>• Recognise the benefits of innovative regulatory frameworks for stakeholders and regulators.
-      <br>• Identify ways to ensure regulatory rules are risk calibrated
+      <br>• Identify ways to ensure regulatory rules are risk calibrated.
-      <br>• Examine how you might build regulations that are fit-for-purpose and encourage innovation in your industry
+      <br>• Examine how you might build regulations that are fit-for-purpose and encourage innovation in your industry.
       <br>
       <a href="https://www.eventbrite.sg/e/mas-future-ready-regulations-for-innovation-in-payment-services-tickets-117622978495">Click here to register.</a>
     </td>